Highlights from the Ratings and Financial Report for NovaGold Resources Inc. (NG)

 NG’s Market Performance

-NG stocks went down by -2.79% for the week, with a monthly drop of -22.14% and a quarterly performance of -13.86%, while its annual performance rate touched -13.86%.
-The volatility ratio for the week stands at 3.01% while the volatility levels for the past 30 days are set at 2.88% for NovaGold Resources Inc..
-The simple moving average for the period of the last 20 days is -10.37% for NG stocks with a simple moving average of -18.29% for the last 200 days.
+NG stocks went up by 6.74% for the week, with a monthly drop of -15.85% and a quarterly performance of -7.07%, while its annual performance rate touched -7.37%.
+The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 3.01% for NovaGold Resources Inc..
+The simple moving average for the period of the last 20 days is -3.29% for NG stocks with a simple moving average of -12.74% for the last 200 days.

 Analysts’ Opinion of NG